-Through a grant from Dominion Energy, NoVA Outside is excited to offer free outdoor and environmental education workshops for both formal and informal educators.
+Through a grant from the Dominion Energy Charitable Foundation, NoVA Outside is excited to offer free outdoor and environmental education workshops for both formal and informal educators.
 The workshops offer an opportunity to learn from professional outdoor educators, apply theory to personal practice, and share ideas with peers.
 Sessions are divided into two modules and include concepts such as cultivating inquiry, integrating learning, and fostering sustainability.

 Module #1 took place in Spring 2021, and summaries of the sessions (and recordings, where available) can be found below.
 Educators who attended two sessions earned a free outdoor education resource book to use within their learning environment.
 In addition, educators who attended four sessions earned an environmental science kit of their choice.